chalonlubin/advanced-topics/InterviewQ/Web-basics.md

 ### What is DNS?

 _DNS stands for Domain Name System.
 It is a system used to translate human-readable domain names, such as "google.com" or "facebook.com", into IP addresses that are used by computers to communicate over the internet._

+### What is a port?

+_In summary, a port is a unique identifier used by programs to specify the specific process or service they want to communicate with on a device within a network._